 How do you prevent blisters before they appear?

-Wear comfortable shoes that you know fit well; wear synthetic and wool socks that won’t cause friction on your feet; cover problem spots with bandages, moleskin, or blister pads; us an anti-chafe balm.
+Wear comfortable shoes that you know fit well; wear synthetic and wool socks that won’t cause friction on your feet; cover problem spots with bandages, moleskin, or blister pads; and use an anti-chafe balm.

 Do thicker socks help prevent blisters?